 PhD, University of Illinois Urbana-Champaign

-Yasemin Copur-Gencturk is a Research Assistant Professor at Rossier.
+Yasemin Copur-Gencturk is an Assistant Professor of Education in the Teacher Education concentration.
 Her research focuses on teacher knowledge, teaching practices and teacher development, and how these areas relate to student learning.

 Before joining the Rossier faculty, Copur-Gencturk was an assistant professor of mathematics education at the University of Houston and was a postdoctoral research associate at Rice University.
 She earned her doctoral degree in 2012 from the University of Illinois at Urbana-Champaign with a focus on mathematics education.
 She also holds two master’s degrees in statistics and in secondary education from the University of Illinois at Urbana-Champaign and a bachelor’s degree in mathematics from Hacettepe University, Turkey, where she graduated summa cum laude.